Jetison333/rotg/globals.md

 - The Hierophant: You *may* make a wish to the Game Administator: if it comes true, remember that nothing is without its price.
 - The Hanged Man: Destroy target card from the Deck or Discard.
+- The Lovers: Choose 2 people.
+If they both have at least one itum, each must give an itum of their choice to the other person.

 # Destroyed (Museum)